AdguardTeam/KnowledgeBaseDNS/docs/adguard-home/faq.md

 systemd-r 14542 systemd-resolve 14u IPv4 86179 0t0 TCP 127.0.0.53:domain
 ```

-To fix this, you need to either disable the `systemd-resolved` daemon or choose a different network interface and bind to an accessible IP address on it, for instance, the IP address of your router inside your network.
+To fix this, you must either disable the `systemd-resolved` daemon or choose a different network interface and bind to an accessible IP address on it, such as the IP address of your router inside your network.
 But if you do need to listen on `localhost`, there are several solutions.

-Firstly, AdGuard Home can detect such configurations and disable `systemd-resolved` for you if you press the *Fix* button, which is shown near the `address already in use` message on the installation screen.
+Firstly, AdGuard Home can detect such configurations and disable `systemd-resolved` for you if you press the *Fix* button located next to the `address already in use` message on the installation screen.

-Secondly, if that doesn’t work, follow the guide below.
-Note that if you’re using AdGuard Home with docker or snap, you’ll have to do it yourself.
+Secondly, if that doesn’t work, follow the instructions below.
+Note that if you’re using AdGuard Home with docker or snap, you’ll have to do this yourself.

 1. Create the `/etc/systemd/resolved.conf.d` directory, if necessary: